jiinjeong/CSVolunteer/README.md

 * **Getting Started with HTML**
   * Now that we have opened an HTML document, it is time to start coding!
   * At the top of the document, we need to state the code is in HTML, so that computer knows how to run it.
-This is done with a self-contained "document type" tag: `<!Doctype HTML>`.
+This is done with a self-contained document type tag: `<!Doctype HTML>`.
      * Note: The capitalization is arbitrary.
   * Furthermore, we need to wrap all of our code in an HTML tag:
-    * The HTML tag is also called the "root element".
+    * The HTML tag is also called the *root element*.
 	```html
 	<html>
 		Your code will go here.